 To read more about our academic offerings, or to view full course descriptions, please refer to our University Catalog.

-- To achieve a general mastery of all areas of the theatre arts and an appreciation of the place of theatre in our world
+1. Demonstrate a general mastery of all areas of the theatre arts with an appreciation of the place of theatre in our world.

-- To understand historical and global perspectives on the cultures of the world and the theatre’s place in those cultures
+2. Examine historical, global, and diverse perspectives of the cultures of the world and articulate ethical questions about theatre’s place in those cultures.

-- To cultivate necessary professional and life skills, such as communication, collaboration, self‐discipline, self‐discovery, self‐reliance, creative problem resolution, and critical thinking all aimed toward a heightened consciousness and appreciation of the human condition
+3. Cultivate necessary professional and life skills, such as communication, collaboration, self-discipline, self-discovery, self-reliance, creative problem resolution, and critical thinking all aimed toward a heightened consciousness and appreciation of the human condition.

-- To develop research, analytical, organizational, and communication skills that are fundamental to the theatre as well as to a wide variety of business and creative pursuits
+4. Develop research, analytical, organizational, and communication skills that are fundamental to the theatre as well as to a wide variety of business and creative pursuits.